-To determine which Benefit Plan you have, see the Schedule of Benefits attached to this Certificate of Coverage, or visit ETF's website at http://etf.wi.gov/benefits-by-employer and search for your Employer.
+To determine which Benefit Plan you have, see the Schedule of Benefits attached to this Certificate, or visit ETF's Benefits Available to Me website and search for your Employer.

 Annuitants who are eligible for and enrolled in Medicare may have different Benefit Plan designs available to them.
 See Section 2.F.
 Medicare Enrollment for more information.